aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/encrypt-structure.md

 [Get Encryption Materials](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/cmm-interface.md#get-encryption-materials)
 on the input [CMM](#cmm).

-The call to Get Encryption Materials MUST be constructed as follows:
+The call to Get Encryption Materials is constructed as follows:
 - Encryption Context: If provided, this MUST be the [input encryption context](#encryption-context);
   otherwise, this is an empty encryption context.
 - Commitment Policy: This MUST be